ioccc-src/winner/2015/README.md

 We also suggest that you take a very good look at how the [muth](muth/index.html) code makes full use of the C Pre-Processor.

-...We'll stop spouting spoilers now.
+...We'll stop spouting deobfuscation information now.
 Have fun exploring all the entries!

 ## Remarks on some of submissions that did not win